Saptak10/Saptak10/README.md

 ## Hey there, I am [Saptak Chakraborty](https://saptakportfolio.netlify.app/),a MERN Stack Developer

-- 🌱 Learning and developing Web Applications using different technologies
+- 🌱 Learning new technologies and developing Web Applications
 - 📚 Currently in 3rd year and pursuing my B.Tech degree in Computer Science Engineering from Kalinga Institue of Industrial Technology (KiiT University), Bhubaneshwar

 On the side journey,